 If you are part of a group which is supporting people local to you, please register your details on this website.

-NHS Volunteer Responders is a group that will carry out simple, non-medical tasks to support people in England who have been asked to shield themselves from coronavirus because of underlying health conditions.
-They will be used by healthcare professionals to make sure people who are highly vulnerable to coronavirus (COVID-19) are able to stay safe and well at home.
+NHS Volunteer Responders has been set up to carry out simple, non-medical tasks to support people in England who have been asked to shield themselves from coronavirus because of underlying health conditions.
+They are being used by healthcare professionals to make sure people who are highly vulnerable to coronavirus (COVID-19) are able to stay safe and well at home.

 We are working alongside all of these volunteers to ensure that help is given to our most vulnerable residents and give thanks to everyone who is contributing to this.